 We are excited about working with our current co-creators – each of them is imaginative, focussed and passionate as well as a walking enthusiast – and it means as well as devising innovative and engaging walkshops (a walking workshop) we also get out about on foot to discover what they do in their practice.

 Alan Tucker is a retired filmmaker and photographer who has lived and worked in London for 40 years.
 He’s spent the last few years deeply researching the local history close to his home in Bow.
-Alan is working on a videography walkshop that the Museum plans to offer and has been reviewing audio and go-located walks – read more on his blog.
+Alan has been reviewing audio and geo-located walks.

 Andreas Alexiou, a leading researcher on Innovation diffusion, he is co-creating a series of walkshops for the business community, including ones on “Creative Convergence”, “Invention vs Innovation” (for the Open University Business School) and “Walking your way to thinking clearly.”